G-o-K-U/whatsapp-voice-cab-booking/README.md

 ```
 Location Context

-If the user has previously completed a booking, the last confirmed pickup latitude/longitude is reused as context for future searches.
+The last confirmed drop latitude/longitude, if available, is reused as context for future searches.
-This dramatically improves relevance without asking the user for location again.
+This dramatically improves relevance without asking the user for their location.

 # 🔑 Key Design Decisions